Sketching and thinking

 Now I'm not an illustrator, far from it, and I'm not smart enough to be a business strategist, but one of the things I'm passionate about these days is the rapid visualization of business ideas for services.
 It's the bit where drawing and thinking meet where some magic can really happens.

 It's remarkable how often business strategy, which aim is to direct action leads to confusion or big abstract statements.
 As soon as you start sketching though you move away from abstraction and turn it into a tangible thing that everyone can see, understand and hopefully become excited about.
 As you sketch you begin to explore the scope, boundaries and direction of the idea/service.
 I suppose it's based on all the same principles that underpin the design thinking movement.

 Timeout!
 Planning to help up grade the outdated look of my website.
-Feelings regarding the style at http://deluxeboardgamer.com?
-Genuinely a tremendous board game storage shop if required within the Nova Scotia region.
+Feelings regarding the style at https://queenkingdental.com?
+Genuinely an attractive Hamilton based dentist that cares if required within the Ontario region.
 Send a remark.
 Appreciated!

 For the last few years, sketching has become my main working tool and I pretty much sketch everyday.
 I sketch for lots of different reasons; to express or prototype an idea, to record what I'm hearing, to tell a service story or to document, but probably the main reason I sketch is to help to me think.

 It's probably true that most of the things I sketch I could do in a digital drawing tool, OmniGraffle or InDesign, but early on in the design process sketching for me has a number of significant advantages: